Savannah Chrisley Stuns In Pink Leather Jacket: ‘Stop Worrying About Other People Understanding You’

 “Amen girl.nicely said.beautiful pic and beautiful smile as always,” one more Instagram user chimed in.

-Earlier this week, The Inquisitr shared that Savannah stunned in a rare, makeup free photo.
+Earlier this week, The Inquisitr shared that Savannah stunned in a rare, makeup-free photo.
 In the selfie, Savannah appeared up-close and personal as she photographed herself from the chest up.
 She wore her long, blond locks slicked back for the occasion and went totally makeup-free in the shot while still looking absolutely stunning.

 The 22-year-old accessorized the look with a pair of big pearl earrings and a dainty gold necklace while clad in a long-sleeved blue shirt.
 In just a short time, the photo garnered a ton of attention with over 50,000 likes and 600-plus comments.